Walter Lenox: Early life

 Lenox was born in the City of Washington on August 17, 1817, the son of Captain Peter Lenox and Margaret Wilkerson Lenox.
-He was the first mayor to be born in the city of Washington, graduating from Yale University in 1837 and returning to the capital to practice law in the early 1840s.
+He was the first mayor to be born in the city of Washington.
+He was attended the Chase Academy of Salmon P. Chase.
+He graduated from Yale University in 1837.
+He studied law under Richard S. Coxe and was admitted to the bar on March 18, 1840.
+He returned to Washington to practice law in the early 1840s.
 During the last part of that period, he lived with future Washington mayor Richard Wallach.

 Political career

 Lenox served on the Washington city council (the lower of its two legislative chambers) from 1842 to 1843, then as an Alderman from 1843 to 1849, serving his last term as President of the Board of Aldermen.
 Thus when mayor William Winston Seaton declined to run for a sixth term in 1850, Lenox was the heir apparent — although because of his young age (only 33), he was dismissed by many residents of the city, particularly when the popular former mayor Roger C. Weightman announced his intention to seek the office again.
 Ultimately, Lenox won the election by 32 votes.

 Lenox's term as mayor was of little note; his most prominent accomplishments were his presiding at the laying of the cornerstone of the extension to the U.S. Capitol, service on the Washington Monument Association, and proclamation of an official day of mourning for the deceased President Zachary Taylor.
 The records of the Columbia Historical Society also note that he was "deeply concerned with the education of the youth.
 He gave greater attention to the public school question than any other."

 Lenox was a Whig, which became a liability in the mayoral election of 1852 (the year in which the Whig Party collapsed).
 His Democratic opponent, John Walker Maury, defeated Lenox by almost 900 votes.
+He later aligned with the Democratic party against the Know Nothings.